adunning/vita-frideswide-b/vita-frideswide-b-trans.md

 - How she lived in the settlement called Binsey, and obtained a well by prayer.

-- How she loosened a man's hand from an axe's haft by her prayers.
+- How she loosed a man's hand from an axe's haft by her prayers.

 - The fisherman freed from a demon.